Amazon S3 is a web service offered by Amazon Web Services, that provides scalable and highly flexible cloud storage through web services interfaces.

 Connect to Amazon S3 using Access Key

-This is the most simple way to connect to Amazon S3.
+This is the simplest way to connect to Amazon S3.
 To use this authentication method, you just need to provide the access key of an IAM User in your Amazon S3 system.

-Workato will log in to your Amazon S3 as this IAM User to do automation.
-The IAM User should have enough permission, ideally List/Read/Write permission to specific buckets & folders.
+Workato perform operations in your Amazon S3 as this IAM User.
+To use the full set of triggers and actions, the IAM User should have List/Read/Write permission to specific buckets & folders.

-Refer to Amazon documentation on how to create an IAM User.
+Refer to Amazon documentation to learn how to create an IAM User.